breakertt/blog/source/_posts/clash_auto-route.md

 default dev utun proto unspec
 ```

-Now let us exaplsin what exactly every new lines does
+Now let us exaplsin what exactly every new lines do

 ```
 9500:	not from all dport 53 lookup main suppress_prefixlength 0